 Peter Smith earned a degree from Yale University and owned a carpentry shop -- Smith, Hoe and Co.-- that specialized in wood products for printers.
 Smith, Hoe, and Co. made the Smith Improved Press available to the market in 1822.
-After Smith's death, Robert Hoe took over the company and renamed it R. Hoe & Co. and it remained the most successful press manufacturing company up through a good portion of the 20th century.
+After Smith's death, Robert Hoe took over the company and renamed it R. Hoe & Co. and it remained the most successful press manufacturing company through a good portion of the 20th century.

-When the Church of Jesus Christ of Latter-day Saints began restoration work on the Grandin Building in Palmyra, New York was to be restored, the Church contracted with Steve Pratt of Cove Fort, Utah, to make a copy of the original Smith Press.
-Steve Pratt made molds and then patterns from the original press and his replica is now being displayed in the Grandin Building.
-Some years later, Louis Crandall contracted with Steve Pratt for a second copy to be used at the Crandall Historical Printing Museum in Provo, Utah on Center Street.
+When the Church of Jesus Christ of Latter-day Saints began restoration work on the Grandin Building in Palmyra, New York, the Church contracted with Stephen Pratt of Cove Fort, Utah, to make a copy of the original Smith Improved Press.
+Pratt made molds and patterns from the press Grandin used and manufactured a replica that is displayed in the Grandin Building.
+Some years later, Louis Crandall contracted with Steve Pratt for a second copy that Crandall diplayed at the Crandall Historical Printing Museum in Provo, Utah.

-The McKay Library's copy of the Smith Press is the third copy Steve Pratt has manufactured.
-It's major parts were sand-cast at a foundry in Nephi, Utah, and other steel cast parts were done in a lost-wax ceramic-mold process at a foundry in American Fork, Utah.
-Both of these foundries completed their work in the Summer of 2007.
-From then until October 2008, Steve Pratt has finished the castings, made other castings, cut steel parts, and machined surfaces.
-The end result is a press that has the original press' shape, markings and anomalies (aside from the bright BYU-I blue color).
-Minus a few minor 'improvements' for strength, the press you see holds all the original charm of the press E.B.
+The McKay Library displays the third and final copy manufactured by Stephen Pratt.
+Pratt chose to sand-cast the major parts of the press at a foundry in Nephi, Utah.
+Pratt chose to cast the other steel cast parts in a lost-wax ceramic-mold process at a foundry in American Fork, Utah.
+Both of these foundries completed their work in the summer of 2007.
+From then until October 2008, Steve Pratt finished the castings, made other castings, cut steel parts, and machined surfaces.
+The resulting press exhibits the shape, markings, and other anomalies of the press used by Grandin (aside from the bright BYU-I blue color).
+Minus a few minor 'improvements' for strength, the press on display holds all the original charm of the press E.B.
 Grandin used in the 1820s.
 Photographs of the manufacturing process and installation of the McKay Library’s copy of the Smith Improved Press are available by following this link.